Are you an expectant parent looking for more information? We're here to answer your questions and talk. Please click the link for more resources:

 (Saturday meetings include a continental breakfast.)

-Please contact Nancy at firstname.lastname@example.org or call her at (925) 362-8660 if you would like to be placed on the meeting email list or if you have questions about this group.
+Please contact Nancy at firstname.lastname@example.org or call her at (925) 362-8660 if you are planning to attend.
+You may also contact her if you would like to be placed on the meeting email list or if you have questions about this group.

 Welcome and congratulations to you on the birth of your baby!